-For now, I’m living without a rental car, but the SPTC (Seychelles Public Transport Corporation) isn’t well-organized, and the buses are frustratingly erratic.
+For now, I’m living without a rental car.
+The SPTC (Seychelles Public Transport Corporation) isn’t well-organized, and buses are frustratingly erratic.
 None of them drive the steep hill to my accommodation.
-It’s a half mile to the main road – good exercise but in the heat….
+It’s a half mile to the main road – good exercise but in the heat not always fun….

 With the buses, you must know where you’re going, and I’m still learning the territory.
-Bus stops aren’t always marked with signage, and drivers don’t communicate well.
+Bus stops aren’t always marked with signage, and drivers are unfriendly and don’t communicate well.
 A few times, I missed my mark by several miles.
-There isn’t abundant tourist support in Seychelles, so unless you’re staying at a fancy hotel, you’re on your own.
+There is zero tourist support in Seychelles, so unless you’re staying at a fancy hotel, you’re on your own.
 If you’re adventurous and not rushed, the experience is interesting.
 Be prepared for adversity and difficulty communicating.